 Nurses play a critical role in the healthcare system.
 They’re responsible for – among other things – monitoring patients, administering medication, and relaying important information to doctors.
 Bad things can happen when nurses make mistakes or are careless.
 Every year, thousands of Americans suffer devastating injuries because of nurse errors.

 Have you or someone you love been harmed because of a nurse’s error?
 You may be entitled to compensation.
 Contact Lavent Law, P.A. to find out if you have a legitimate medical malpractice claim.
-When you call, our experienced Miami personal injury lawyers will review your case and explain your rights.
+When you call, an experienced Miami personal injury lawyer will review your case and explain your rights.
 If you’ve been injured, we can help you demand the money you deserve.

 - 1 Why Should I Hire a Miami Injury Lawyer After Being Injured Due to a Nursing Error?